Frequently asked questions

 Natural gas rates

-Enbridge Gas Distribution and natural gas marketers determine rates differently, so it is difficult to do a direct price comparison.
+Enbridge Gas and natural gas marketers determine rates differently, so it is difficult to do a direct price comparison.
 At Enbridge, the gas supply charge is based on the expected prices of natural gas for the next year.
 We review prices every three months and adjust them if needed.
 Our rates are approved by the Ontario Energy Board.
 Natural gas marketers have different contracts with terms and conditions.

 When a customer chooses to get their supply from a marketer, the price is determined by their contract.
 When customers sign an agreement, they know what their gas supply charge will be for the term of their contract.